5 years (Full-time) / n/a (Part-time) / n/a (Distance / E-Learning)

 - Whilst on placement you will be working alongside other healthcare professionals and you will benefit from a range of inter-professional learning opportunities

 - Teaching will be based at our state-of-the-art facilities in the Cochrane building (our flagship £18m development on the site of University Hospital of Wales, Cardiff) and at the School of Biosciences as well as rotating through regional Clinical Teaching & Learning centres in Merthyr Tydfil, Bridgend, and Newport.

 Years 3 and 4 - Learning to Care

 During Years 3 and 4 you will spend most of your time on clinical placements as you learn medicine by following patients through the healthcare system.

-- Each year has three 8-10 week placements, in South East Wales in Year 3 and across Wales in Year 4, offering you a variety of clinical learning experiences and exposure to life as a front line doctor
+- Each year has three 8-10 week placements, in hospitals and general practices across Wales, offering you a variety of clinical learning experiences and exposure to life as a front line doctor

 - You’ll get broader experience of the healthcare system in your 3rd year by following patient ‘pathways’ through your placements, looking closely at what happens to people as they go through the ‘Hospital Front Door’, as Oncology patients dealing with malignant disease, and when they are suffering from Chronic Diseases such as diabetes and ischaemic heart disease